BEER CAN APPRECIATION DAY

 Beer Can Appreciation Day recognizes the great day in 1935 when beer was first sold in cans.

 Credit for the first beverage can goes to the Krueger Brewing Company of Richmond, Virginia.
 Made of steel and weighing in at almost 4 ounces, these hefty canisters opened with a church-key.

-The first beer produced in a can goes to Krueger Brewing Company of Richmond, Virginia but it was American Can Company that made canning drinkable beer possible.
-Krueger’s took the risk with American Can Company just weeks before the repeal of Prohibition.
+While Krueger Brewing Company sold the first beer in a can, American Can Company made canning drinkable beer possible.
+Krueger took the risk with American Can Company just weeks before the repeal of Prohibition.
 Weighing in at 4 ounces, the hefty steel cans opened with a church-key.
 Loyal Krueger’s drinkers favored the can over the bottle 9-1.

 Significant Dates in Beer Can History

 - 1935 -Cone-Top – G. Heilemann Brewing Company – La Crosse, WI – Introduces cone-top cans that fit existing bottling lines convenient for small brewers with small budgets.